Postpartum Hormones: What’s Happening and 7 Ways to Heal Naturally

 Conclusion

-Your hormones after birth are an example of what you may have been experiencing before.
+The imbalance of your hormones after birth is an example of what you may have been experiencing before.
 For example, if you’ve always been estrogen-dominant, this may continue after birth with symptoms of low progesterone.

 Diet is always first, then supplements, then herbal remedies, and gut healing can help you feel balanced again.